October 29, 20126:00 p.m.–7:30 p.m.Ohio Room, Hadley Union Building

 physical challenges, and how their inclusion creates a stronger workforce.

 In this session, participants with and without disabilities will develop a greater understanding of the steps the Federal Government is taking to become a model employer for people with disabilities.
 Participants will learn more about:

 Featured Speaker: Ms. Veronica Villalobos, Esq.

-Cosponosored by the Advising and Testing Center
+Cosponosored by the Department of Disability Access and Advising

 Libraries Six O'Clock Series Guide: Books, social media sites, and databases related to diversity—all on one page for you.